Engels And Mickey Mouse Science

 Down here on earth, in order for one thing to truly change from one qualitative state to another, specific quantities of energy must be added or subtracted, in a manner exactly fixed for each individual case.

-But, as us earthlings can now see, this comrade is wrong; there are many things that can change in "quality" with no new matter or energy "added" -- howsoever these are defined, or not.
+But, as us Earthlings can now see, this comrade is quite wrong; there are many things that can change in "quality" with no new matter or energy "added" -- howsoever these terms are defined, or (far more likely) not defined.

 Is comrade Jones therefore from another planet?